 Then life caught up with me.
 I wanted to get my undergraduate degree in photography from Rochester Institute of Technology in New York.
 It was just a dream, though, as neither my income and savings nor that of my father could handle the expense of a private university several states away.
 I opted instead to attend the University of Michigan, just twelve miles from home.
 After a year at the university I joined the U.S. Air Force and became an instructor in their pharmacy technician school.
 My photography turned back into a hobby as career and many other responsibilities of adulthood caught up with me.
 I eventually changed degree programs to accounting, graduated, and became a CPA.

 I moved to Alaska in 1983 after my first visit the year before.
-Got married, worked as a CPA specializing in federal income tax, left that, became a small business consultant and now work as Controller of a very successful wholesale distribution company in Anchorage.
+Got married, worked as a CPA specializing in federal income tax, left that, became a small business consultant and controller in several businesses.
+I am now retired and enjoying my photography hobby even more.

 My passion for photography never faded.
 All these years later I still carry a camera with me just about all the time.
 If you count my iPhone, I carry one with me all the time.
 It’s still a hobby today and combined with my passion for the great outdoors and love of camping, I’ve turned to scenery and critters as my main topics of photographic interest.

 I sincerely hope you enjoy the photos.
 Please feel free to share the website with your family and friends and to post a comment on any of your favorites photos.